My ABA Confessions Continued… Lesson #3… STRUCTURE Works!

 Another way I think about structure is to help moms and dads learn how to better structure a child’s learning environment.
 That’s therapy-speak for helping a parent know how and what to change at home in order to increase opportunities for their child to learn.
 It’s different for every child, but here are a couple of examples of how we can provide “structure” for a child who isn’t learning from every day routines:

 - A child who avoids social interaction with others (doesn’t respond to her name, can’t follow directions because she tunes out language, prefers an iPad over toys) needs to be around other people most of the time so that she doesn’t miss opportunities to interact and hear someone talk to her.
 This is how she learns what words mean.
 Sometimes parents don’t understand that a toddler, who they may have described as “such a good baby” because she didn’t clamor for attention, should be with them in the same room most of the day.
-She doesn’t need to be left alone in her bedroom to wander, stim, and HEAR NO LANGUAGE and have someone there to help her interpret WITH WORDS what’s going on around her.
+She doesn’t need to be left alone in her bedroom to wander, stim, and HEAR NO LANGUAGE.
+She needs to have someone there to help her interpret WITH WORDS what’s going on around her.
 We want to change the structure of that family’s routine so that she’s with other people and not left in her own wordless little world for much of the day.

 - A child who doesn’t seem to like any of his toys may be a child who doesn’t understand how to play with toys.
 I can change the structure of his day by encouraging Mom to carve out time on most days to teach him how to play by showing him over and over what we do with a particular toy.
 If I don’t tell her how and why to do this, that mother may think she’s wasted lots of money on toys he doesn’t like when that’s not the issue at all.
 We have to change the structure of ‘play time’ for that family.